 DStarMonitor was developed in 2006 to provide database reporting on the Icom D-STAR repeaters.
 To do so, it utilizes PCAP to passively monitor the communications between the Icom repeater controller and the Icom gateway server.
 It is written in Java to allow for porting to other platforms and to be integrated with javAPRSSrvr.
 The integration with javAPRSSrvr made possible

-DPRS decoding at the gateway for all repeaters.
-DStarMonitor continues to be developed and is now distributed via the US Trust G3 installation scripts and available here for ircddbgateway standalone installations (thanks to K7VE for extensive input and testing).
-DStarMonitor/javAPRSSrvr is the only DPRS compliant IGate per the DPRS specification and the current D-STAR specification.
+DPRS decoding at the gateway for all D-STAR repeaters.
+DStarMonitor continues to be developed and is now distributed via the US Trust G3 installation scripts and is available here for ircddbgateway standalone installations (thanks to K7VE for extensive input and testing).
+DStarMonitor/javAPRSSrvr is the only DPRS compliant IGate per the DPRS specification and the current D-STAR specification from JARL.

 On G3 gateways with DPlus installed, DStarMonitor provides bidirectional